Donders-Institute/Radboud-FUS-measurement-kit/README.md

 #### System Architecture

-Before diving into installation, it's helpful to understand how the SonoRover One software is structured.
+Before diving into the installation, it is helpful to understand how the SonoRover One software is structured.
 The SonoRover One software is built on top of the standardized [Radboud FUS driving system software package](https://github.com/Donders-Institute/Radboud-FUS-driving-system-software).

 <br />
 <div align="center">